TFAGaming/TFA-Utilities/README.md

 ### Auto-moderation
 - Anti-swear
+- Anti-link
-- Anti-link & Anti-Discord server invites
+- Anti-Discord server invites
 - Anti-caps
 - Anti-mass mention
 - Anti-walls (number of lines per message)
 - Anti-emoji spam (number of emojis per message)
-- Anti-IP addresses (IPv4 or IPv6, to avoid doxxing)
+- Anti-IP addresses (avoid any IPv4 or/and IPv6 in any message)
+- Message update anti-bypasser (avoid members to bypass automod by editing their messages)

 ### Moderation
 - Auto-mod infractions